svenhalvorson/party_page/_pages/real_home.md

 ---

 Welcome to my little slice of the internet.

-I would like to think of myself as a lifelong learner and I've found that creating materials is essential in that goal.
-It's important that I create public reminders of the rabbit holes I've gone down.
-This is both so that I can recall the specific subject matter but also so that I don't lose sight of the progress I'm making.
 I hope you enjoy my whimsical blurbs on programming and statistics.

 In no particular order, here are some of my larger personal projects: